 Making celebrations personal to you

-A celebrant offers the opportunity to create a personalised ceremony to mark any kind of special occasion, giving people the freedom to come together in a way that is unique to them and their loved ones.
+A celebrant gives people the freedom to come together and mark a life event in a way that is unique to them, and their loved ones.

-For example, couples who do not wish to get married in a church can use a celebrant to lead a wedding ceremony for them in a location of their choosing; be it a farmer’s field, on a beach or in a wood.
-This enables the couple to share this special moment with family and friends in the way they want to do it (a separate registry office visit before or after is required to take care of the legal proceedings).
+For example, couples who do not wish to get married in a church can use a celebrant to lead a wedding ceremony for them in any location of their choosing.

-Many new parents would still like to acknowledge the arrival of a new family member, but may not feel comfortable with a traditional christening.
-Using a celebrant to mark this special occasion provides families with the option to do it in exactly whatever way best suits them.
+Many new parents would like to acknowledge the arrival of a new baby, but might not feel comfortable with a traditional christening.
+Using a celebrant provides families with the option to do it in exactly whatever way best suits them.
 See naming ceremonies»

-Similarly, families may wish to use a celebrant to conduct a funeral, or celebration of life, ceremony that is tailored to the values and beliefs of their loved one, that may, or may not, include elements of ‘traditional’ services.
+Similarly, families may wish to use a celebrant to conduct a funeral, or celebration of life event.
+This ceremony will be created in line with the values and beliefs of their loved one.
+It may, or may not, include elements of ‘traditional’ funeral services, depending on their wishes.
 See celebration of life ceremonies»

 Professionally trained, independent celebrants